lvgl/lvgl/docs/overview/style.md

 ```

 ## Add and remove styles to a widget
-A style on its own not that useful.
-It should be assigned to an object to take its effect.
+A style on its own is not that useful, it needs to be assigned to an object to take effect.

 ### Add styles
 To add a style to an object use `lv_obj_add_style(obj, &style, <selector>)`. `<selector>` is an OR-ed value of parts and state to which the style should be added.
 Some examples: